I am a seismologist, specializing in using earthquakes to learn about the tectonics and deep interior of the Earth.

 Seismic (ground motion) data is gathered using networks of instruments called seismometers.
 Seismometers can measure movements of the ground even smaller than a nanometer, and can detect earthquakes from across the world!
 During field work, my students, collaborators, and I bury these sensitive instrument in many locations across the area we are studying.
 The seismometers then make continuous records of ground motion for a year or longer.

-For my previous projects, I have conducted field work in Uganda, Tanzania, Zambia, South Africa, Antarctica (South Pole Station and McMurdo Station), the Alaskan Peninsula, and the Adirondack Mountains.
-Other projects require data collection from the bottom of the ocean, so I have also conducted field work aboard the NSF Research Vessel (RV) Oceanus, deploying Ocean Bottom Seismometers.
+For my previous projects, I have conducted field work in Uganda, Tanzania, Zambia, South Africa, Antarctica (South Pole Station and McMurdo Station), the Alaskan Peninsula, Kodiak Island, and the Adirondack Mountains.
+Other projects require data collection from the bottom of the ocean, so I have also conducted field work aboard the NSF Research Vessel (RV) Oceanus, and the RV Sikuliak deploying Ocean Bottom Seismometers.

 Abers, G., Adams, A., Haeussler, P., Roland, E. , Shore, P., Wiens, D., Schwartz, S., Sheehan, A., Shillington, D., Webb, S., and Worthington, L. (2019), Examining Alaska’s earthquakes on land and sea, EOS, 100, 10.1029/2019EO117621